surban/aggligator/aggligator-util/README.md

 This crate provides utility functions and command line tools for working with the [Aggligator link aggregator].

-It provides the following modules:
+It provides the following functionality:
-  * functions for establishing a connection consisting of aggregated TCP links with optional TLS encryption,
+  * functions for establishing a connection consisting of aggregated TCP and Bluetooth RFCOMM links,
+  * optional TLS link authentication and encryption,
   * a text-based, interactive connection and link montor,
   * a speed test.